 - The Italian Deer Meatloaf is low in sugar and has vitamin A, vitamin C, iron, calcium, and a little fiber and it very high in protein.

 - It might be too high in saturated fat and sodium, especially for those that are on special diets.
-See my tips for making this a more diet-friendly recipe.

 Italian Deer Meatloaf Nutrition Facts